 This policy is intended to provide information about how and why West House School collects and uses (or "process") personal data about individuals including: its staff; its current, past and prospective pupils; and their parents, carers or guardians (referred to in this policy as "parents").

-This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
+This information is provided because Data Protection Law (namely the Data Protection Act 2018 and the EU General Data Protection Regulation) gives individuals rights to understand how their data is used.
 Staff, parents and pupils are all encouraged to read this Privacy Notice and understand the school’s obligations to its entire community.

 This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example when collecting data via an online or paper form.

 This Privacy Notice also applies in addition to the school's other relevant terms and conditions and policies, including

 - any contract between the school and its staff or the parents of pupils;